 The performances of J O B: A Simple Man are sponsored by the Danish Arts Foundation, The Augustinus Foundation, Knud Højgaards Foundation, Hoffman & Husmans Foundation, and presented in collaboration with Humanity in Action and the Consulate General of Denmark in New York.

-This program is made possible in part by support from the Battery Park City Authority.
+This program is sponsored in part through the Battery Park City Authority community partnership.